LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 +++
 title = "Dynamics 365 Sales"
 description = "Interaction with businesses has become radically different.
 Nowadays, customers are more competent and stay connected via mobile devices.
-Sales teams can easily interact with buyers through authentic and personal engagement and concentrate more on selling process." date = 2019-10-01
+Sales teams can easily interact with buyers through authentic and personal engagement and concentrate more on the selling process." date = 2019-10-01

 [taxonomies]